-new v vords Join these simple Use and or becau e sentences to form complex suse. entences.
-The cat ate a mo use.
+new I vords Join these simple sentences to form complex sentences.
+Use and or because. entences.
+The cat ate a mouse.
 The cat ate some cheese.
 We heard a strar We heard a strange noise.
 We were scared.
 The dog barked.
-There was someone at the ga te.
-We ran for shelte er.
+There was someone at the gate.
+We ran for shelte We ran for shelter.
 The rain fell.
-She bought a dr ess.
-She bought a pair of shoe S. the words in the table.
-Use these words to help you. words that he almost the same meaning.
-For example, glasses and the same words to help you.
+She bought a dr She bought a dress.
+She bought a pair of shoes. the words in the table.
+Use these words to help you. words that has almost the sa meaning.
+For example, glavery of the words in the table words to help you.
 Synonyms are words that have almost the same meaning.
-For example, glad is a synonym for thoughtful tiny untidy br oad afrai id shiny һарру. frightened wide glossy damaged messy messy ancient brave muddy Now think of antonyms for the underlined words.
-Write them in the box at the end of the sentence.
-It was a scorching day.
+For example, glad is a synonym for happy . frightened wide glossy damaged messy brave muddy Now think of antonyms for the underlined words.
+Write them in the box at the end of the sentence It was a scorching day.
 I could see my dog was sick , her eyes were dull .
-I passed my maths test and did badly in English.
-This book is boring.
-The weather is unpredictable at this time of the year.
+I passed my math s test and did badly in English • This book is borin ıg.
+The weather is unpredictable at this time of the year. year.
 The road was nar row and bumpy.